joycpkxatze/scratch-k-fold-split/README.md

 # scratch-k-fold-split
 A chunk of code for k-fold dataset split.
-Made from scratch with python
+Made from scratch with python on Jupyter Notebook

 This chunk of code I wrote for an assignment
 All explanation about the chunk of code I wrote already available in the notebook